iosmichael/interview-prep/understanding_of_MCMC.md

     * The matrix $(I-Q)^{-1}$ is called the **fundamental matrix of the markov chain**.
 The sum of elements in row $i$ of this matrix is the expected time to absorption when starting at nonabsorbing state $i$.
     * The matrix $B = (I-Q)^{-1}R$ is the long term transition submatrix from nonabsorbing states to absorbing states.
 Each element $b_{ij}$ represents the probability of long-term absorption into state $j$, when starting in nonabsorbing state $i$

+---

+# MCMC

+The general idea of Markov Chain Monte Carlo sampling method is to generate samples from the posterior distribution $p(\theta|X)$ by constructing a reversible Markov-chain (sequence of update to $p(\theta|X)$) that has the target posterior distribution as its equilibrium distribution.

 ## Transition Matrix

-Markov Chain provides us with an effective sampling method by **guarantee a more strategic acquisition of the samples** through the transition matrix in the Markov model.
-In this case, in order to have an ergodic MC model, we need to design a transition matrix $T$ with these properties:
+In order to construct a reversible Markov-chain, it is essential guarantee the convergence of the system by designing an **ergodic** MC model with a transition matrix $T$ following these properties:

 - **Irreducibility**: For any state of the Markov chain, there is a positive probability of visiting all other states.
 - **Aperiodicity**: The chain should not get trapped in cycles.